IowaDave/pxt-constants/README.md

 <p>The first reason is because it is good practice to use meaningful names for values in your code.</p>

 <p>For example, we know from Math that the circumference of a circle is approximately equal to the diameter multiplied by the number 3.14159.
-It is good coding practice to give that number a short, memorable name, such as &ldquo;pi&rdquo;.
+It is good coding practice to give that number a short, memorable name, such as <code>pi</code>.
 Use the name rather than the number to perform calculations.
 It makes your code easier for a human to read and to understand.</p>

 <p>The second reason is accuracy and consistency: type once, use many times.</p>

 <h4>JavaScript supports constants; Blocks do not</h4>

 <p>Here is the &ldquo;official JavaScript&rdquo; way to declare and use a constant.
-It is done with the keyword, &ldquo;const&rdquo;, which attaches the name &ldquo;pi&rdquo; to the value 3.14159 in Exhibit 1.
+It is done with the keyword, &ldquo;const&rdquo;, which attaches the name <code>pi</code> to the value 3.14159 in Exhibit 1.
 If you type this code in the JavaScript window of MakeCode, it will actually compile and run on both the browser simulator and a real micro:bit.
 (Figure 1) The solution for the circumference of a circle having a diameter of 3 units, 9.42, will appear on the display.</p>

 <h4>Exhibit 1<br>
 Declare and use a constant</h4>

 <pre><code>
-const PI = 3.14159;
+const pi = 3.14159;
 let diameter = 3;
-let circumference = PI * diameter;
+let circumference = pi * diameter;
 basic.showNumber(circumference);
 </code></pre>